CBIIT/bento-docs/source/configuration/cart-workflow.md

 ### File table properties

-The file table on the File-Centric Cart page is configured using the following fields in the `table` object:  (e.g. `export const table = {` )
+The file table on the File-Centric Cart Page is configured using the following fields in the `table` object:  (e.g. `export const table = {` )